I-14 System in Texas

 Proposed improvements

 The building of a new interstate highway system will be a decades-long strategic initiative.
 The I-14 System in Texas will be developed through a series of incremental upgrades to bring highways up to interstate standards.
-While the IIJA provides a general route, it will be necessary to further define where the I-14 system will go.
-This will involve working closely with local communities and stakeholders to determine specific alignments.
+While the FAST Act and the IIJA provide a general route, it will be necessary to further define where the I-14 system will go.
+This will involve working closely with local communities and stakeholders to determine options.

 Once the highway sections have been upgraded to interstate standards, TxDOT will request interstate highway designation from the Federal Highway Administration (FHWA) and the American Association of State Highway Transportation Officials (AASHTO).

-In 2023, TxDOT’s Corridor Planning Branch will lead a statewide planning effort to develop an implementation strategy for upgrading this network of highways in Texas to interstate standards.
-This strategy will be developed in coordination with the TxDOT Districts where the roadways that comprise the I-14 system are located.
-This planning effort will include stakeholder identification and engagement, public meetings to inform the public about the new interstate highway system, and data collection and analyses to document the existing and future roadway characteristics.
-The planning process will culminate in an implementation strategy report that will serve as a guide to the TxDOT Districts for future project-specific planning and programming for construction.
+In 2023, TxDOT’s Corridor Planning Branch began a statewide planning initiative to develop an implementation plan for upgrading this network of highways in Texas to interstate standards.
+This plan was developed in coordination with the TxDOT Districts where the roadways that comprise the I-14 system are located.
+The planning initiative included stakeholder identification and engagement to inform the public about the new interstate highway system, and data collection and analyses to document the existing and future roadway characteristics.
+This planning initiative was completed in Spring 2024, culminating in the publication of an implementation plan and report that will serve as a guide to the TxDOT Districts and other interested parties for future project-specific planning and programming for construction.

 In a separate planning effort, the TxDOT Bryan District is conducting the I-14 Central Texas Corridor Study, a regional corridor study of the future I-14 system in their District, which follows US 190 eastward from Rogers in Bell County to Huntsville in Walker County.
 This regional study will determine the feasibility of a corridor and route for a roadway facility that meets interstate standards.
-Additional information about this regional study can be found here.
+Access additional information about this regional study.